reschjonas/QuantHide/TECHNICAL_OVERVIEW.md

 ### Least Significant Bit (LSB) Steganography

-Kyber employs LSB steganography to hide encrypted messages within ordinary images.
+QuantCrypt employs LSB steganography to hide encrypted messages within ordinary images.
 This technique works by replacing the least significant bits of pixel values in an image with bits from the message.
 Since modifying the least significant bit causes only minor changes to the pixel color, these modifications are imperceptible to the human eye.

 ### Implementation Details